openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 # Architecture of **OpenVINO™ integration with TensorFlow**

 This document describes a high-level architecture of **OpenVINO™ integration with TensorFlow**.
-The architecuture containing this capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
+This capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
 Unsupported operators fall back to native TensorFlow runtime.

 ## Architecture Diagram